 I think it is important to find a shoe that you can trust, and this is mine!!!
 Sketchers Sport Sweet Spot Fashion Sneaker, I love you!!!
-Lots of funky colours available too!!
-Whatever your favourite shoe for hiking, ensure it is packed in your suitcase!
+Lots of funky colors available too!!
+Whatever your favorite shoe for hiking, ensure it is packed in your suitcase!

 Our shoes!
 Chilling out on the Chairlift on the way down from the Nut in Stanley, Tasmania!

 We also recommend some really comfy flat shoes for when you explore on your day trips.

 You may also be interested in getting the best compression socks for travel.